AlexBurdu/tmux-pilot/README.md

 Supports **Claude Code**, **Gemini CLI**, **Aider**, **Codex**, **Goose**, and **Open Interpreter** — auto-detects which agents are installed.

+WARNING: THIS PLUGIN IS VIBE-CODED.
+USE IT AT YOUR OWN RISK.

 ## Features

 ### New agent launcher (`prefix+a`)